Disney Lifestyle

 First of all, it’s clear that we love animals!
 With 38 US states favoring a movie featuring an animal protagonist, I think it’s safe to say we have a soft spot for them.
 I found this fact to be interesting because in a world where the words “Disney” and “Princess” are associated so closely, Disney’s animals still seem to touch our hearts more!

-More on Kait Around The Kingdom: Dream Big Princess
+More on Kait Around The Kingdom: Five Facts About The Lizzie McGuire Movie

 Which movie is the country’s favorite?
 The Lion King.
 17 states showed the most interest in this film, so it’s America’s favorite classic, hands down!
 As a 90’s kid and a Disney history buff, the result does not surprise me.
 The Lion King broke several records during its time in the box office and still holds the title of highest-grossing traditionally animated film!